jacebenson/jace.pro/content/post/2018-04-10-certifications/index.md

 Date       | Notes
 ---------- | -----
+2018-07-01 | As of 7/1/2018 you’re need to take a class to register for the exams according to this pdf.
 2020-01-02 | Removed Poll Tweet re: how should ServiceNow Training should be 2020-01-02 | Added Links to Paths on NowLearning for CSA, CIS, and CAD 2020-01-02 | Rewrote pricing table to include new lines for 2020 and 17 certs